Berkleeshares

 Move your listeners and express yourself more effectively by crafting your songs the way hit writers do.

-Learn how harmony can help you to articulate the essential meaning of a song, and the best ways to adapt chords and progressions to suit your unique songwriting style and ideas.
+Learn how harmony can help you to convey the essential emotion of a song to your audience, and the best ways to adapt chords and progressions to suit your unique songwriting style and ideas.

 Related Berklee Press Books